ADSense script

 His two passions were Chess and Football, in the isolation of the rural north he would often wind down a busy day of farming by sitting at his desk and puzzling to overcome chess riddles in a chess magazine he subscribed to.

-He'd grown up on the farm with his grandparents, as they took him in after his mother disappeared from the picture when they were very young.
-My mother and he met in a chance encounter at the hospital where she was working as a nurse, he had been admitted with an inflamed appendix that needed an emergency operation.
+He'd grown up on the farm with his grandparents, as they took him in after his mother disappeared from the picture when he was very young.
+My mother and he met in a chance encounter at the hospital where she was working as a nurse, he had been admitted with an inflamed appendix that needed an emergency operation and she a young divorcee with two young children in tow.

 He was the son of a neighboring farmer and German girl that had arrived as a refugee in Iceland shortly after the second world war ended.
 He never talked about her, nor did anyone else in the family.